Can You Deduct the Cost of Your iPad for Business Use?

 It's your choice.
 If you're having a banner year and generating a lot of income, you might want to take the deduction all at once.
 If things are slow this year, you might want to depreciate the iPad over time to get some benefit from the expense in later years when you're earning more income.

-Tablets as Listed Property
+Tablets No Longer Listed Property

-The IRS has a special category of equipment that businesses purchase and use, but which can also be used personally.
-It's a little difficult, for example, to use a milling machine at home, but a car or a computer can be used personally.
-The IRS doesn't want businesses buying and using these things to read books, play games, or watch videos and then attempting to claim a business deduction for this use.
+The IRS has a special category for equipment that businesses purchase and use but which can also be used personally.
+It might be a little difficult to use a milling machine at home, but a car or a computer can easily do double duty as a personal expense.
+This category of items is called listed property—an asset that lends itself to personal use.